ORNL/reno/README.md

 ![basic_run](https://github.com/ORNL/reno/blob/main/images/predator_prey_basic_run.png?raw=true)

-To use Bayesian inference, we define a few metrics that can be observed (can have defined likelihoods), for instance, maybe we want to find out what the rabbit population growth rate would need to be for the fox population to oscillate somewhere between 20-120.
-Transpiling into PyMC and running is similar to the normal call, but with ``.pymc()``:
+To use Bayesian inference, we define one or more metrics that can be observed (can have defined likelihoods.)
+For instance, we could determine what rabbit population growth rate would need to be for the fox population to oscillate somewhere between 20-120.
+Transpiling into PyMC and running the inference process is similar to the normal model call, but with ``.pymc()``, specifying any free variables (at least one will need to be defined as a prior probability distribution), observations to target, and any sampling/pymc parameters:

 ```python
 m.minimum_foxes = reno.PostMeasurement(reno.series_min(m.foxes))